 Critical pedagogy critiques the dominant banking model of education where the teacher is the expert and the learner is the passive recipient of deposits of knowledge.
 He argued that the banking model reproduces existing knowledge, and maintains the status quo of social hierarchies and existing power relations.
 Critical pedagogy positions learners as participants in knowledge creation, and thus education as transformative.
 Learners are empowered to see the social world differently and through an ethical lens, so that they will challenge and change the status quo as agents of change.

-Bell Hooks is an American teacher, a theorist, an activist, and a cultural critic.
-She is concerned with achieving freedom through education and transcending racial, sexual, and class boundaries in the classroom.
-Hooks proposes an engaged pedagogy toward freedom, self-actualization, and students'/teachers' empowerment.
+bell hooks was an American teacher, a theorist, an activist, and a cultural critic.
+She was concerned with achieving freedom through education and transcending racial, sexual, and class boundaries in the classroom.
+Hooks proposed an engaged pedagogy toward freedom, self-actualization, and students'/teachers' empowerment.

 Engaged pedagogy emphasizes the experience of oppression, which can be either of victimization or of resistance, in the learning process.
 Hooks argues that experience can be a way to know and can inform how we know what we know.
 Engaged pedagogy asks teachers to integrate the public and private parts of life and share them with students.
 Ultimately, the student and teacher should strive to participate in a process that connects their lives and empowers them to live deeply.